words Al Woods

 Even if this type of offer doesn’t exist, we’d still recommend scouring the real-time market for the best and most lucrative deals, before using these as leverage to secure more competitive terms with your service provider.

 This way, even if you can’t find the ideal package on the market, you may be able to use certain deals and the threat of leaving to secure an appealing upgrade.
+Make sure to do some research to find out how much it would cost to replace iPad screen so that you know if it’s within your budget or not.
+Upgrades such as this one can be expensive, so it’s worth the research up front.

 When’s the Right Time to Get a New Phone?